 Can I make a reservation for a campsite for the very next day?

-Yes, currently the Wisconsin State Park System will be running a pilot program on allowing customers to make next day campsite reservations at Big Bay, Devil's Lake, Kohler-Andrae, Peninsula and Perrot State Parks.
+Yes, for some parks – currently the Wisconsin State Park System is running a pilot program for next day campsite eservations at Big Bay, Devil's Lake, Kohler-Andrae, Peninsula and Perrot state parks.